daamien/blog/_posts/2019-11-07-achieving-k-anonymity-with-postgresql.md

 What is interesting with this approach is that **the data remains true** while avoiding the risk of re-identification.

-So [Generalization] is a instinctive and way to hide personnal information for human beings.
+So [Generalization] is an instinctive and simple way to hide personnal information for human beings.
 But how would that apply to a database management system like PostgreSQL ?
 After all the primary purpose of a database is to store accurate information.
 If you have `birthdate` column in a SQL table, you can't